Chicken Bone Broth

 Instructions

-• Make your base.
-Place the chicken bones and turkey neck in a large crock pot along with the chicken feet.
-Add 3 quarts of purified water, salt and apple cider vinegar.
+• Make your base: Place 4 pounds of chicken bones and 1 turkey neck in a large crock pot along with the 2 chicken feet.
+Add 3 quarts of filtered water, and 1 tablespoon each of sea salt and apple cider vinegar.

 • Set the crockpot to high and allow the stock to cook for 24 hours.

-• Add your vegetable scraps.
-After 24 hours, turn the crockpot to low.
-Now you can add your onion, carrot and celery scraps, black peppercorns and shiitake mushrooms.
-Also add either one bay leaf or a piece of kombu.
+• Add your vegetable scraps: After 24 hours, turn the crockpot to low.
+Now add 2 cups onion, 1/2 cup each carrot and celery scraps, 1 teaspoon black peppercorns and 10 dried shiitake mushrooms.
+Also add either one bay leaf or a 2 inch piece of kombu.

 • Continue to cook for another 8 hours.